How to choose the right personal alarm for seniors: A comprehensive guide

 If you do press it accidentally, simply tell the team that it was a false alarm and you don’t need assistance at that time.
 While it may feel awkward, don’t stay silent – this could be misunderstood as you being in trouble or unconscious and lead to the emergency services being called.

-Can I get a personal alarm from my local council or authority?
+Can I get a personal alarm from my local council or the NHS?

 If you live in sheltered housing, or an assisted home provided by the council it’s likely to be fitted with a lifeline alarm – which will alert a member of an onsite team.
 The cost of these is usually factored into the buildings service charge or rent, but may sometimes be free.